Coast Guard rescues 2 from capsized boat near Savannah

-The U.S. Coast Guard responds to a capsized 16-foot boat offshore Jekyll Island, Georgia, July 23, 2023.
-The two mariners aboard were rescued by an aircrew from Coast Guard Air Station Savannah and safely brought to shore.
-(U.S. Coast Guard photo, courtesy Coast Guard Air Station Savannah)
+The U.S. Coast Guard responds to a capsized 16-foot boat offshore Jekyll Island, Georgia, July 23 2023.
+The two mariners aboard were rescued by a U.S. Coast Guard Air Station Savannah air crew and safely hoisted into the aircraft.
+(U.S. Coast Guard video, courtesy, Coast Guard Air Station Savannah)

 |Date Taken: